State and Local Business Taxes

 Local Income Taxes

 Many municipalities also assess a local income tax.
 A municipality can be a city, county, or region.
 Most local business income taxes are assessed by either the city or the county.
-Generally, municipal taxes will be both more numerous and higher in larger cities.
-For instance, New York City and Philadelphia are the most taxing jurisdictions in the United States.
+Municipal taxes will likely be both more numerous and higher in larger cities.

 Excise taxes are like sales taxes, in that a specific percentage of the retail price is assessed, but unlike sales taxes, applies to a more specific category of goods or services.
 Excise taxes were the only source of revenue for the federal government until 1913, when the income tax was instituted.
 Sometimes excise taxes are enacted to pay for specific items, such as the telephone excise tax that was used to finance the Spanish-American War of 1898.
 However, like most taxes, once enacted, the government rarely rescinds the tax.
 Hence, the telephone excise tax, for instance, continued to be assessed more than 100 years after the end of the Spanish-American War.
 Excise taxes include environmental taxes, taxes on air transportation, communication, fuel, and on the sale of heavy trucks, trailers, and tractors.